TransactionSoftwareGmbH/transbase-python/README.md

 ### TCI SDK not found

-If no prebuild binary wheel could be found on PyPi for your os or python version you can simply download it after installation by running the python script (added with installation of this package)
+If no prebuild binary wheel could be found on PyPi for your operating system or Python version you can simply download it after installation by running the python script (added with installation of this package)

 ```
-install_tci
+scripts/install_tci.py
 ```

 ## Contribution